Nathan Ferguson (footballer, born 2000): Crystal Palace

+After only making appearances with the Crystal Palace U23 team and failing to make the first team due to continuous injuries, the club announced that Ferguson would be leaving when his contract expired in June 2024.

+Portsmouth

+Ferguson was on trial at Portsmouth and had featured in pre-season friendlies against Woking FC, Farnborough FC, Reading FC and Havant & Waterlooville but did not earn a contract and left the club.

 International career

 Born in England, Ferguson is of Jamaican descent.
 In May 2018, he was called into England U18 squad to compete in the Panda Cup.
 In July 2018, he represented England U19 at the UEFA U19 Euro 2018.

 Ferguson made his England U20 debut on 9 September 2019 during a 1–0 victory in Switzerland.